Azure/azure-iot-cli-extension/docs/iot-hub-state-trouble-shooting-guide.md

 | devices        | (Edge and Non-edge) Device Identities, Device Twins, Module Identities, Module Twins | All devices will be deleted.                                     |
 | configurations | ADM configurations and Edge Deployments                                              | All configurations will be deleted.                              |

+## Example Export File

+For an example of an export file, see https://github.com/Azure/azure-iot-cli-extension/tree/dev/docs/samples/iot_hub_state_export.json.
+In this file, private and sensitive data has been wiped so this file will not work with `az iot hub state import` but the file should provide an example of the overall structure.

 ## Common Issues

 If `az iot hub state migrate` does not work, please use `az iot hub state export` with the origin hub followed by `az iot hub state import` with the destination hub.
 This will result in the same functionality but will also create a file.
 This will also help pinpoint issues - the information below will refer to export (which includes the export of hub aspects for the origin hub in migrate) and import (which includes the import of hub aspects for the destination hub in migrate).